SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 #### MailFolder

-The list on the right side of the window does not only displays emails.
+The tree on the left side of the window does not only displays emails.
 It also displays mail folders, which group emails according to their state.
 We will define the `MailFolder` model very simplisticly.
 It has a name and it holds emails.

 ```
 Object << #MailFolder